It's easy to be overwhelmed at first by the variety of cutters and their characteristics. Roughly, an endmill is characterized by:

 6mm Makita collet (comes with the router in the European version) with a 6mm to 3.175mm adapter inserted

-Typical router collet sizes are 4 mm, 6 mm, 8 mm, 1/8'', 3/16'', 1/4', 3/8'', so the range of available sizes is limited, especially toward the larger shank diameters.
-Spindle users have access to standard "ER" collets that are available in many more sizes:
+Typical router collet sizes are 4 mm, 6 mm, 8 mm, 1/8'', 3/16'', 1/4'', 3/8'', so the range of available sizes is limited, especially toward the larger shank diameters.
+Spindle users have access to specialized collets such as the “ER”-style which has become an industry standard, that are available in many more sizes:

 Using a collet adapter/reducer is generally not recommended as it tends to increase runout, but for most jobs it will still work fine.

 Below is a short overview of what runout is, but overall this is not something new users have to worry about.

 Ideally, the rotation axis of the router shaft (in black), the axis of the collet (in blue), and the axis of the endmill (in green) are perfectly aligned:

 But in practice, manufacturing tolerances are such that there are small imperfections at all levels: